Analysis | Susan Collins’s go-it-alone reelection strategy

 “As I said, I have a difficult race,” Collins told CNN on Tuesday.
 “And I am concentrating my efforts on that race.”

 Senators up for reelection support their party’s leaders all the time.
 (See examples from above.)
+Collins herself forcefully backed the late senator John McCain’s 2008 presidential campaign when she was on the ballot with him.
 There’s nothing wrong with that, and it often helps them get voters out to the polls.
 These days, the vast majority of people who vote for a Republican presidential candidate will also vote for a Republican Senate candidate on the ballot, and vice versa for Democrats.

 Collins’s logic is reminiscent of another New England Republican, former senator Kelly Ayotte (N.H.), who was running for reelection in 2016 and said she supported but wouldn’t endorse Trump.
 Ayotte lost her tight race.